July 2-3, 2022

 48 Northgate Ave

 Applicants will be adjudicated by an impartial panel.
 Those individuals ranked with the highest scores by the adjudication panel will be accepted.

-The cost of participation in the Conference Choir is $125.00 (plus $20.00 registration fee).
+The cost of participation in the Conference Choir will be available shortly, along with the rest of the Red, White, and Bells fees, so please check back.
 Payment of this registration fee is required in order for participants to receive a ringing assignment and music notes.